-For example, the recent geographic distribution of the EIB loans to renewables projects has been highly unequal, with an important gap in Central and Eastern Europe countries – where the support to a clean energy transition is needed the most.
+For example, the recent geographic distribution of the EIB loans to renewable projects has been highly unequal, with an important gap in Central- and Eastern European countries – where the support to a clean energy transition is needed the most.

-We think that the bank should then tailor its approach to the specific needs of each country, boosting its financial assistance to small-scale and people-owned and controlled decentralised renewable energy projects with a strong sustainability objective.
+We think that the bank should tailor its approach to the specific needs of countries and territories, boosting its financial assistance to small-scale and/or people-owned and controlled decentralised renewable energy projects with a strong sustainability objective.

 Energy efficiency, for all

 Another key effort to reduce greenhouse gas emission, while creating a more competitive and inclusive energy system, is to improve its efficiency.

 The EIB has a big role to play to help stimulate energy efficiency investments by smaller companies, municipalities, regions and individuals.

 The EU needs it: to achieve the EU’s 2030 clean energy targets, there is still a gap of €130 billion each year to be invested in energy efficiency in buildings.
 Such investments would not only reduce greenhouse gas emissions, but also improve the quality of buildings, reduce energy bills, benefit public health and wellbeing and lead to an increase in local jobs.

 Energy efficiency should guide all the future investment choices of the bank.